pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

 *Copying and Converting*

-  * Use *AWS Schema Conversion Tool (SCT)* to convert a DB schema from one type of DB to another, e.g. from Oracle to Redshift
+  * Use *AWS Schema Conversion Tool (SCT)* to convert a DB schema from one type of DB to another, e.g. from Oracle to Redshift(heterogenous)
   * Use *Database Migration Service (DMS)* to copy database.
 Sometimes you do SCT convert, then DMS copy.
+  * Use DMS directly with homogenous source and target(same db engines)
   * Use *AWS DataSync* to copy large amount of data from on-prem to S3, EFS, FSx, NFS shares, SMB shares, AWS Snowcone (via Direct Connect).
 For copying data, not databases.